Advocating for accessible choral music since 2015

 We are proud to announce that Amanda was chosen as the Jefferson Award winner for the state of Nebraska this past month!
 Here's a short interview that Fox 42 KPTM did with Amanda about the Omaha Children's Choir and it fits into and provides services to the local community.
 Check it out via the link, here.

-Omaha Children's Choir exists to provide all children with an appreciation and understanding of our city’s diversity and inspiring social change through the power of choral music.
+Omaha Children's Choir exists to provide all children with an appreciation and understanding of our city’s diversity and to inspire social change through the power of choral music.

 Omaha Children's Choir envisions a community where choral music education is accessible for all children.